Azure-Samples/active-directory-dotnet-webapi-multitenant-windows-store/README.md

 ### Step 4:  Configure the sample to use your Azure AD tenant

-#### Configure the TodoListService project
+#### Configure the TodoListServiceMT project

 1. Open the solution in Visual Studio 2013.
 2. Open the `web.config` file.
 3. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
-4. Find the app key `ida:Audience` and replace the value with the App ID URI you registered earlier, for example `https://<your_tenant_name>/TodoListService`.
+4. Find the app key `ida:Audience` and replace the value with the App ID URI you registered earlier, for example `https://<your_tenant_name>/TodoListServiceMT`.
-5. Find the app key `ida:ClientId` and replace the value with the Client ID for the TodoListService from the Azure portal.

 #### Configure the TodoListClient project

-1. Open `MainPage.xaml.cs'.
+1. Open `App.xaml.cs'.
-2. Find the declaration of `tenant` and replace the value with the name of your Azure AD tenant.
 3. Find the declaration of `clientId` and replace the value with the Client ID from the Azure portal.
-4. Find the declaration of `todoListResourceId` and `todoListBaseAddress` and ensure their values are set properly for your TodoListService project.
+4. Find the declaration of `ResourceID` and `APIHostname` and ensure their values are set properly for your TodoListService project.

 ### Step 5:  Trust the IIS Express SSL certificate

 Since the web API is SSL protected, the client of the API (the web app) will refuse the SSL connection to the web API unless it trusts the API's SSL certificate.
 Use the following steps in Windows Powershell to trust the IIS Express SSL certificate.
 You only need to do this once.
-If you fail to do this step, calls to the TodoListService will always throw an unhandled exception where the inner exception message is:
+If you fail to do this step, calls to the TodoListServiceMT will always throw an unhandled exception where the inner exception message is:

 "The underlying connection was closed: Could not establish trust relationship for the SSL/TLS secure channel."